Making the case for investing in SWE growth

 It stands to reason that to continue to deliver value into the platform, whilst also maintaining and improving the stability of the platform over time, it is critical that a teams capacity increase over time.
 Even if you had caffeinated super soldiers working 24/7, the things they build require maintenance, and maintenance requires capacity.

-However, hiring Software Engineers in most places is practically a pseudo-scientific process.
+Hiring is perhaps the first means of increasing a teams capacity that comes to mind.
+However, hiring is expensive, both in terms of time and moneyfn:2.
+Done right, hiring is a boon, supercharging a team to deliver amazing things.
+In practice, hiring Software Engineers in most places is practically a pseudo-scientific process.
 If you've done a good job, you haven't unleashed a false positive into your internal ecosystems (in this scenario the cost of hiring is about to get super expensive for you).
 Most places have reacted to these pressures with the seven circles of white-boarding, which is still expensive because you need your engineers to be involved with this process.

 Furthermore, if you don't get on top of progressing your Software Engineers, you're likely going to keep incurring this cost; funnily enough to a crowd full of nerds, learning stuff turns out to be pretty important, not to mention that batting away bugs whilst delivering new stuff at a rate of knots can burn out people if you're not careful.